NEIU Financial Aid Withdrawal & Return of Title IV Policy

 Financial Aid is required to perform a Return of Title IV calculation for students receiving Federal funds and who receive no grade point average for a given semester.
-This includes any combination of I, F, NAF, RNAF, UWF, RUWF, W or X grades.
+This includes any combination of I, F, NAF, RNAF, UWF, RUWF, NP, W, or X grades.
 This is referred to as an unofficial withdrawal.
 Once the calculation is performed, the student is notified and has the opportunity to submit documentation from instructors to Financial Aid verifying the actual last date of attendance.
 In addition, Financial Aid will contact each instructor requesting the last date of attendance or ‘active participation' in order to determine if the student is eligible for a prorated portion of their disbursed aid or a Post Withdrawal Disbursement (PWD) of aid.
 If the last date of attendance is after the mid-point of the term, it minimizes the amount that must be returned to the U.S. Department of Education.